pieaerts/pieaerts/_masterclasses/zambia-photography-expedition-september-2023.md

 ### Included in the expedition price

-1 x night at Latitude 15 in Lusaka based on B&B
+1 x night at Marriott Protea Towers in Lusaka based on B&B

 3 x nights at Old Mondoro Camp